metasoarous/tripl/README.md

 * default cardinality is (presently; this may be revised) `db.cardinality:many`, again to simplify coordination and defaulting to flexibility (Datomic requires a cardinality specification for each attribute, while DataScript defaults to `:db.cardinality/one`)
 * doesn't require specifying references before hand (lazily infers them, in contrast with both DataScript and Datomic)

-Files containing such data can be trivially merged (from the shell, `trip -i file1.trip.json file2.trip.json -o out.trip.json`; The `.trip` prefix is for clarity but totally optional), because all data is globally meaningful.
+Files containing such data can be trivially merged (from the shell, `tripl -i file1.trip.json file2.trip.json -o out.trip.json`; The `.trip` prefix is for clarity but totally optional), because all data is globally meaningful.
 So, as bioinformaticians, we enter this paradigm where we can conveniently spit out facts as json data scattered about our nested directory structures, and ingest that data as EAV triples, with a queryable, relational graph model.

 Targeting JSON, there's no limit to where this data can go.